Updated: March 2021

 Filling your tank or pod

-If you’re looking for a pod system, look for a device which can be filled without removing the pod from the base.
+If you’re looking for a pod system, look for a device that can be filled without removing the pod from the base.
 Many more modern pod systems now come with a side-fill port, which simply entails inserting the e-liquid bottle into a port to fill.

 The new Eleaf iJust AIO is even easier, as it comes with a simple to use twist-to-fill mechanism.
 Simply twist the top and a refilling port will appear.